ionic-team/stencil-site/src/docs/output-targets/dist.md

 This flag defaults to `true` when omitted from a Stencil configuration file.

+### collectionDir

+The `collectionDir` config specifies the output directory within the [distribution directory](#dir) where the transpiled output of Stencil components will be written.

+This option defaults to `collection` when omitted from a Stencil configuration file.

 ### transformAliasedImportPathsInCollection

-This option will allow [path aliases](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping) defined in a project's `tsconfig.json` to be transformed into relative paths in the output code for the implicit `dist-collection` output target.
+This option will allow [path aliases](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping) defined in a project's `tsconfig.json` to be transformed into relative paths in the code output under the [collectionDir](#collectiondir) subdirectory for this output target.
 This does not affect imports for external packages.

 An example of path transformation could look something like: